Charmenability of arithmetic groups of product type: Preliminaries

 \begin{defn} Let $G$ be a topological group and $P\le G$ a closed subgroup.
 We will say that \begin{itemize} \item $P$ has the {\em relative Mautner property} in $G$ if for every $g\in G$, the pair $(P,P \cap gPg^{-1})$ has the Mautner property. \item $P$ is {\em stably self normalizing} in $G$ if every intermediate closed subgroup $P\le Q \le G$ is its own normalizer in $G$. \end{itemize} \end{defn}

 Note that both the relative Mautner property and the stably self normalizing property of $P$ in $G$ are conjugation invariant: if $P$ has it then also $gPg^{-1}$ for any $g\in G$.

 \begin{lem} Let $G$ be an lcsc group and $P\le G$ a closed subgroup.
-Assume that $P$ is stably self normalizing and it has the relative Mautner property in $G$.
-Let $H$ be a (not necessarily closed) subgroup of $G$ which contains $P$.
-Then $P$ is stably self normalizing and it has the relative Mautner property in $H$, where $H$ is taken with the topology induced from $G$, and the pair $(H,P)$ has the Mautner property.
-Moreover, for every $g\in H$, the pair $(H,P \cap gPg^{-1})$ has the Mautner property. \end{lem}
+Consider an intermediate closed subgroup $P \le H \le G$. \begin{enumerate} \item If $P$ is stably self normalizing or has the relative Mautner property in $G$, then the same is true in $H$. \item If $P$ satisfies both of these properties, then for every $g \in H$, the pair $(H,P \cap gPg^{-1})$ has the Mautner property. \end{enumerate} \end{lem} \begin{proof} (1) is obvious.

-\begin{proof} The fact that $P$ has the relative Mautner property in $H$ is immediate.
-To see that $P$ is stably self normalizing in $H$ we fix an intermediate closed subgroup $P\le Q \le H$ and $g\in H$ normalizing $Q$.
-Since $g$ normalizes $\bar{Q}$ in $G$ we get that $g\in \bar{Q}$, as $\bar{Q}$ is self normalizing in $G$.
-It follows that indeed $g\in H\cap \bar{Q}=Q$.
-In view of the above we assume as we may $H=G$.

-We are only left to prove that the pair $(G,P)$ has the Mautner property, the moreover part will then follow from the obvious fact that if $(G,P)$ and $(P,P \cap gPg^{-1})$ have the Mautner property, then so does $(G,P\cap gPg^{-1})$.